Coleridge-Initiative/ada-2021-dol-eta/README.md

 **References**

-The notebooks in this repository were inspired by previous Applied Data Analytics class materials and notebooks.
+The notebooks in this repository were inspired by previous applied data analytics class materials and notebooks.